spoorthikunch/ticket-closure-time-prediction/README.md

 This project predicts IT service ticket closure time (in hours) using Machine Learning and Deep Learning models.

-It demonstrates the complete workflow from preprocessing to model evaluation and deployment setup.
+It demonstrates the complete workflow from data preprocessing and feature engineering to model evaluation and deployment.

 ---

 ## 📌 Project Overview

-The goal is to estimate how long a ticket will take to close based on features such as:
+The objective is to estimate ticket resolution time based on structured ticket attributes such as:

 - Category
 - Subcategory